How to Build Your Annual Roadmap Presentation

 Public speaking.
 I have learned to really enjoy it and consider it an honor.
 I have done a lot of it over the last ten years.
 Although I do understand the anxiety some people feel looking at all those expectant faces.
 The nervous jitters or pressure to put on a show.
 But the audience is not that scary.
 They are just people like us.
 No, there is something else you should be afraid of that is related to presentations — it might surprise you at first.

-Your only fear should be whether or not the people you are presenting to are truly listening to what you have to say.
+Your only fear should be whether or not your audience is truly listening to what you have to say.

 Product managers need to speak to large groups quite often.
 So most are comfortable in front of groups.
 But are our messages really being heard?
 Often not.